-- The person leading the activity should show everyone the 'Big 5 things’ poster.
-They should explain that it has five things autistic people and their families want everyone to understand about autism.
+- Gather everyone in a circle and show everyone the 'Big 5 things’ poster.
+Explain that it has five things autistic people and their families want everyone to understand about autism.

-- The person leading the activity should give each group one or two areas to think about, for example, sights, smells, noises, touch and textures, or information.
+- Give each group one or two areas to think about.
+For example, sights, smells, noises, touch and textures, or information.
 It’s OK if more than one group has an area.

-- Each group should talk about the areas they’ve been given and their meetings and meeting place.
-Are there any things that aren’t autism-friendly?
-They should write down anything they think of.
+- Each group should talk about the areas they’ve been given in relation to their Scouts meetings and their meeting place.
+Are there any things that aren’t autism-friendly that they can think of?
+They should write down any ideas or suggestions they have.

 - Everyone should gather together and take it in turns to share the things they identified.

 - Everyone should talk about things they could do to make their meeting place more autism-friendly.